lobosan/vscode-remote-lamp/README.md

 * ms-azuretools.vscode-docker
 * ms-vscode-remote.remote-containers

+This project contains a .devcontainer.json configuration file, so once the prompt appears, click on `Reopen in container` button to start building the docker images and develop in the container.

+> To learn more go to https://code.visualstudio.com/docs/remote/containers

-Your LAMP stack is now ready!!
+Once the building process is finished, your LAMP stack is ready!!
 You can access it via `http://localhost`.

 ## Configuration Variables